-Graduate Assistants/Associates must meet program requirements and be enrolled in at least six credit hours - the Graduate Programs Committee recommends twelve credit hours.
+Graduate Assistants/Associates must meet program requirements and be enrolled in at least six credit hours.
 Students supported by a fellowship must meet the requirements specified by the fellowship.

 Students who have been in the Chemistry/Biochemistry PhD Program for more than two years and have dropped to a Chemistry/Biochemistry Master's Program will be given an additional two semesters of financial support to complete their Master's Program.
 Support is contingent on available funding, satisfactory progress toward the degree, good academic standing in the program, and satisfactory teaching evaluations.
 Students who need more than the additional two semesters to complete their degree requirements may petition the Graduate Programs Committee for additional support.
 The Graduate Programs Coordinator can assist students with this process.